Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-In case $\G $ is Hausdorff, this algebra turns out to be isomorphic to $\Cgr $, but otherwise this is not necessarily so.
-In fact we show in \ref {LargestIdeal} that, in the general case, there exists a largest ideal having a trivial intersection with $C_0\big (\G ^{(0)}\big )$, which we call the \emph {gray ideal}, and such that
+In case $\G $ is Hausdorff, $\Cgf$ turns out to be isomorphic to $\Cgr $, but otherwise this is not necessarily so.
+In fact we show in \ref {LargestIdeal} that, in the general case, there exists a largest ideal